-Connectedness Carless households are concentrated in denser, more transit-rich parts of the region
+Carless households are concentrated in denser, more transit-rich parts of the region

 Although most households have access to at least one vehicle, vehicle access varies across the region.
-Neighborhoods with relatively high shares of carless households are found in denser portions of the Bay Area with greater access to public transit, such as San Francisco, Oakland, Berkeley, and parts of San Jose.
+Neighborhoods with relatively high shares of carless households are found in denser portions of the Bay Area with greater access to public transit, such as San Francisco, Oakland, and Berkeley.

-Concentrations of households without a vehicle are located in the cities of San Francisco, Oakland, Berkeley, and parts of San Jose
+Concentrations of households without a vehicle are located in the cities of San Francisco, Oakland, and Berkeley